enlynn/chibi-tech-vulkan/README.md

 # Platform Support

-- Linux: Xlib supported by default.
-Wayland support is planned.
+- Linux: Xlib and Wayland supported by default.
 - Windows: support is planned and prototyped, but likely not going to work at the moment.

 # Dependencies